Raed Al Kontar

 Teaching

-- IOE 691: Modern Bayesian Data Science
+• IOE 691: Modern Bayesian Data Science

-- STAT/IOE 570: Experimental Design
+• STAT/IOE 570: Design of Experiments

-- IOE 265: Probability and Statistics
+• IOE 265: Probability & Statistics for Engineers

 Education

-- M.S, Statistics, University of Wisconsin Madison, Feb.
-2017
+• M.S, Statistics, University of Wisconsin Madison, May 2017

-- B.E, Civil and Environmental Engineering, American University of Beirut, May 2014
+• B.E, Civil and Environmental Engineering, American University of Beirut, May 2014

 Latest News

-- Our Lab just received the CAREER Award from the national science foundation (NSF) on IoFT.
-The award is titled: From the Cloud to the Crowd: An Enabling Solution for the Internet of Federated Things.
+• 2022: Our Lab received an NSF CAREER award titled: “From the Cloud to the Crowd: An Enabling Solution for the Internet of Federated Things”

 Group

-- The Internet of Federated Things (IoFT) paper is a joint effort across faculty from multiple universities and expertise.
-We provide a vision for IoFT along with a systematic overview of current efforts toward realizing this vision.
+• The Internet of Federated Things (IoFT) paper is a joint effort across faculty from multiple universities and expertise were we provide a vision for this new IoT paradigm along with a systematic overview of current efforts toward realizing this vision.
+The paper features a data directory for IoFT-based datasets.
+Real-life datasets where distributed and federated analytics can be tested are provided: IoFT Data.
+A comprehensive talk on IoFT can be found on YouTube Video

 Publications